-2018-19 SY - 100% seniors graduated (26% were in College Possible program - ACT prep, college application, FAFSA application, and college visits).

-The strategies we use is working students that are struggling providing them extended day remediation and support.
-Teachers assist students twice a week (Tuesday & Thursdays).
-Another strategy is Credit Repair Program where students get an opportunity to improve their grades and earn credits that improve their GPA.
-By supporting teachers and providing incentives we are making it happen and the students are improving their performance to close the achievement and opportunity gaps.
-It is helping us make the progress toward our goal as our graduation rate is above the states' and we are maintaining the projected above 90% graduation rate as required by the state.
+2019-20 SY-97% seniors graduated (28% were in College Possible program-ACT prep, college application, FAFSA application, and college visits).
+The strategies we use is working with students that are struggling by & providing them with extended day remediation and support.
+Teachers assist students twice a week(Tuesdays & Thursdays).
+We quarterly identify struggling students who may be falling behind grade-wise and assign them extra help afterschool with their teacher(s).
+Or if a student is needing more credits to graduate on time, we give them academic support through a credit recovery program where students can make up credits online.
+By supporting teachers and providing incentives we are enabling the students to improve their performance which allows UMA close the achievement and opportunity gaps.
+This helps us make progress toward our goal as our graduation rate is above the states' and we are maintaining the projected rate above 90% as required by the state.